-However, AFCA can accept complaints about conduct of financial firms dating back to 1 January 2008 even if they would normally fall outside these time limits, but those complaints must be lodged with AFCA before 30 June 2020.
+However, for a limited period AFCA can accept complaints about conduct of financial firms dating back to 1 January 2008 even if they would normally fall outside these time limits.
+Those complaints must be lodged with AFCA before 30 June 2020.

-ASIC says it is unable to directly make funds available for the compensation of investors who have suffered loss.
+ASIC has previously said it is unable to directly make funds available for the compensation of investors who have suffered loss.

 However, ASIC has prioritised this matter so that it can take appropriate court action against those responsible, where there has been a breach of the laws it administers (such as the Corporations Act).

 ASIC will keep investors updated on any significant developments in relation to this work via its website.
 Read the latest update on the ASIC website.